MrPhryaNikFrosty/Winlator-Frost/README.md

 #### To show the VKD3D fps hud, you can try to add this env into environment variables:
     VK_INSTANCE_LAYERS=VK_LAYER_MESA_overlay

-- Please take note that after the before `=` are name and after it are value
+- Please take note that the before `=` are name and after it are value

 # System requirement for Winlator@Frost
 ## Device